Detergent: Definitions

-Detergency is the ability to remove unwanted substances termed 'soils' from a substrate (e.g clothing).
+Detergency is the ability to remove unwanted substances termed 'soils' from a substrate (e.g., clothing).

-Structure and properties
+Components

+Detergents are formulated products used for cleaning, i. e. mixtures of various chemical components that are selected and mixed to achieve a good cleaning performance and applicants satisfaction.
+Detergents comprise surfactants or a surfactant as main functional component, aside usually water and auxiliary materials (builders, enzymes, etc.).

+Surfactants

-Detergents are a group of compounds with an amphiphilic structure, where each molecule has a hydrophilic (polar) head and a long hydrophobic (non-polar) tail.
+Surfactants are a group of compounds with an amphiphilic structure, where each molecule has a hydrophilic (polar) head and a long hydrophobic (non-polar) tail.
 The hydrophobic portion of these molecules may be straight- or branched-chain hydrocarbons, or it may have a steroid structure.
-The hydrophilic portion is more varied, they may be ionic or non-ionic, and can range from a simple or a relatively elaborate structure.
-Detergents are surfactants since they can decrease the surface tension of water.
+The hydrophilic portion is more varied, they may be ionic or non-ionic, and can range from a simple to a relatively elaborate structure.
+Surfactants are called so since they can decrease the surface tension of water.
 Their dual nature facilitates the mixture of hydrophobic compounds (like oil and grease) with water.
-Because air is not hydrophilic, detergents are also foaming agents to varying degrees.
+Because air is not hydrophilic, surfactants are also foaming agents to varying degrees.

-Detergent molecules aggregate to form micelles, which makes them soluble in water.
-The hydrophobic group of the detergent is the main driving force of micelle formation, its aggregation forms the hydrophobic core of the micelles.
+Surfactant molecules aggregate to form micelles, which makes them soluble in water.
+The hydrophobic group of the surfactant is the main driving force of micelle formation, its aggregation forms the hydrophobic core of the micelles.
 The micelle can remove grease, protein or soiling particles.
 The concentration at which micelles start to form is the critical micelle concentration (CMC), and the temperature at which the micelles further aggregate to separate the solution into two phases is the cloud point when the solution becomes cloudy and detergency is optimal.

-Detergents work better in an alkaline pH.
+Many detergents work better in an alkaline pH.
 The properties of detergents are dependent on the molecular structure of the monomer.
 The ability to foam may be determined by the head group, for example anionic surfactants are high-foaming, while nonionic surfactants may be non-foaming or low-foaming.

-Chemical classifications of detergents
+Chemical classifications of surfactants

-Detergents are classified into four broad groupings, depending on the electrical charge of the surfactants.
+Surfactants are classified into four broad groupings, depending on the electrical charge of the surfactants.

-Anionic detergents
+Anionic surfactants

-Typical anionic detergents are alkylbenzene sulfonates.
+Typical anionic surfactants are alkylbenzene sulfonates.
 The alkylbenzene portion of these anions is lipophilic and the sulfonate is hydrophilic.
 Two varieties have been popularized, those with branched alkyl groups and those with linear alkyl groups.
 The former were largely phased out in economically advanced societies because they are poorly biodegradable.

-Anionic detergents is the most common form of detergents, and an estimated 6 billion kilograms of anionic detergents are produced annually for the domestic markets.
+Anionic surfactants are the most common form of surfactants, and an estimated 6 billion kilograms of anionic surfactants are produced annually for the domestic markets.

-Bile acids, such as deoxycholic acid (DOC), are anionic detergents produced by the liver to aid in digestion and absorption of fats and oils.
+Bile acids, such as deoxycholic acid (DOC), are anionic surfactants produced by the liver to aid in digestion and absorption of fats and oils.

-Cationic detergents
+Cationic surfactants

-Cationic detergents are similar to anionic ones, but quaternary ammonium replaces the hydrophilic anionic sulfonate group.
+Cationic surfactants are similar to anionic ones, but quaternary ammonium replaces the hydrophilic anionic sulfonate group.
 The ammonium sulfate center is positively charged.
 Cationic surfactants generally have poor detergency.